twe74/code_challenge/README-PaulHennessee-solution.md

 Paul Hennessee
 Parsons Coding Excercise
-4/18/2022
+4/21/2022

 **Solution**\
-I used python for my soultion This is a review of the requirements of the excercise:
-1) I altered the stack.py in the python folder as directed to implement the stack.py functions utilizing two queues
+UPDATE: solution implemented in python and C++
+1) stack.py and stack.cpp have stack implementations
-2) I have also written test coverage for 100% code coverage (all lines of written code were read and executed) the test code is also in stack.py
+2) test coverage written for 100% code coverage (all lines of written code were read and executed) the test code is also in stack.py and stack.cpp
-3) dockerfile written
+3) dockerfiles written
-4) This is my README.md. instructions below
+4) This is my README.md. instructions to build and run detailed below

+**python**\
-To build and run the container... open your terminal make sure you have docker installed using "docker -v" Navigate to the "python" file directory in the code_challenge
+To build and run the PYTHON container... open your terminal make sure you have docker installed using "docker -v" Navigate to the "python" file directory in the code_challenge